Tasmanian English Leicester lamb locks unwashed raw fleece.

 - Length and crimp will vary from pack to pack.

 For the hand spinner, the fibres can be washed, combed, hand or drum carded, or each staple can even be simply hand flicked and introduced to the wheel orifice.

-A little about the stud and sheep that grew these locks.
+A little about the stud and sheep that grew these delicious locks.

 Melton Park English Leicester Stud is a very special place in Tasmania.
 Anne Heazlewood cares for her English Leicester sheep on the Heazlewood property where English Leicester sheep have been raised for over 150 years.
 In fact, the property has been breeding English Leicester sheep since 1854!
 Melton Park takes a sustainable/permaculture approach to farming.
 Since the property has been involved with sheep for so long, the pastures are healthy and well maintained, allowing for healthy and happy sheep.

 Photo's are an indication only and will vary from pack to pack.